HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-1-elliptic-curve-cryptography.md

 Multiplication and division are also defined on the curve.
 But whereas the multiplication of a point on the curve with a *scalar* is easy to perform, the division of a point is a computationally hard problem.
 Remember how it is crucial for any PKC scheme to be able to easily compute a public key from a private key but the reverse operation must be infeasible?
 By being able to easily perform multiplications on a curve but unable to perform division (efficiently) we have the basic building block of building a PKC scheme.

-The infeasibility of performing division on the elliptic curve is called the *discrete logarithm problem* \footnote{\url{https://www.doc.ic.ac.uk/~mrh/330tutor/ch06s02.html}} or sometimes also the *elliptic curve discrete logarithm problem* (ECDLP).
+The infeasibility of performing division on the elliptic curve is called the [*discrete logarithm problem*](https://www.doc.ic.ac.uk/~mrh/330tutor/ch06s02.html) or sometimes also called *elliptic curve discrete logarithm problem* (ECDLP).

 While all this might sound very complex at first you will see shortly that a graphical approach is sufficient to develop an intuition for the math used on elliptic curves.
 This intuition should lead you to an understanding of the security assumption and serve as a basis for an understanding of the following two articles on how a given public-private key pair is related and how digital signatures work.